JamesWoolfenden/terraform-aws-rdsinit/README.md

 Please note:

-* There are variables defined at the top of the Terraform file - everything else should be pretty self-contained (though you should definitely read through all of the code to ensure you understand it before using it).
+* There are variables with defaults defined - everything else should be pretty self-contained.automatic (though you should definitely read through all of the code to ensure you understand it before using it).
 * The internal Lambda function is expecting a Postgres database.
 This will need changing if you're going to use MySQL/Aurora/etc.
 * The internal Lambda function connects via SSL, and so requires a local copy of the [AWS SSL Certificate file](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem) (which I have saved as `rds-cert.pem` within the `rds_setup` directory).